uiuc-bdeep/Housing-Discrimination/scripts/listings_crawler/README.md

 optional arguments:
-  -h, --help            show this help message and exit --repair REPAIR       whether we try to repair the Trulia listings in the input_file or not.
+  -h, --help            show this help message and exit --repair REPAIR       whether we try to repair the URL listings in the input_file or not.
                         output_file will be ignored if this is enabled --debug DEBUG         Turn on debug mode or not.
 Default False --geckodriver GECKODRIVER